oasis-tcs/sarif-spec/EditorsReports/Editor's report 2019-03-13.md

     1. [Issue #247](https://github.com/oasis-tcs/sarif-spec/issues/247): "Another request to add a formal web request object"

         Another p2 request that never made its way to the forefront of our attention.
 Changed labeling from `csd.2` to `future` and closed.

+1. The formal spec language for the following issues was made available for review, and we will move their adoption in today's meeting:

+    1. [Issue #327](https://github.com/oasis-tcs/sarif-spec/issues/327): "Remove invocation.attachments" -- made available on February 22, 2019.